pyro-ppl/pyro/tutorial/source/index.rst

 New users: getting from zero to one
 ------------------------------------
-If you're new to probabilistic programming or variational inference, you might want to start by reading the series :ref:`introductory-tutorials`.
+If you're new to probabilistic programming or variational inference, you might want to start by reading the series :ref:`introductory-tutorials`, especially the :doc:`Introduction to Pyro <intro_long>`.
 If you're new to PyTorch, you may also benefit from reading the official introduction `"Deep Learning with PyTorch." <https://pytorch.org/tutorials/beginner/deep_learning_60min_blitz.html>`_

 After that, you're ready to get started using Pyro!
 (Yes, really!)